 Here are some common fears that photographers face as entrepreneurs:

-• Fear of not making enough money
+• Not making enough money

 • Fear of not getting hired

-• Fear of looking like a failure
+• Looking like a failure

-• Fear of being seen as a hobby photographer
+• Being seen as a hobby photographer

-• Fear of speaking to clients
+• Difficulty speaking to clients

-• Fear of calling clients
+• Paralyzed by the thought of calling clients

-How do we fuel our fears?
+How do we fuel our fears as business owners?

-Here are some of the most common ways that our fears take over?
+Here are some of the most common ways that our fears take over.
 Can you find yourself in this list?

 • Avoidance/Relief.
 To cope with the idea of doing something uncomfortable in your business, you turn to shopping to make you feel good, or perhaps you drink to excess on weekends.